-Management Tools Component Analysis
+Management Tools Component Analysis Issues

 - The University Residential and Central Residential Historic Districts are both zoned R-2, which provides for two-family, townhouse and multiple-family residential uses in addition to single-family use.
 This puts pressure on properties in the residential historic districts to redevelop to higher density, especially close to the SDSU campus. - Design guidelines currently only address the maintenance and improvement of commercial historic resources, and do not provide guidance on how to address residential historic resources.
-They are also written more as an informational document rather than design guidelines, which are most often written as direct statements. - Property owners, especially those that have not been through the 11.1 review process, may not understand what constitutes appropriate and inappropriate changes to a historic resource.
+Design guidelines are also written informally rather than as direct statements. - Property owners, especially those that have not been through the 11.1 review process, may not understand what constitutes appropriate and inappropriate changes to a historic resource.
 Without this knowledge, the 11.1 review process can be lengthy and costly. - When emergency repairs are needed, such as water damage, the 11.1 review process often takes longer than a property owner has available. - Historic resources are not protected from demolition, even if they are listed in the State or National Registers. - Historic resources sometimes fall into disrepair due to neglect, and the current 11.1 process does not address this issue.

 - Create a set of residential design guidelines to provide guidance to property owners of residential historic resources.
 This document should include guidance for appropriate additions, infill development that is sensitive to context, windows, and materials.
-In addition to text guidelines, they should also provide visual examples and options. - Review and enhance the existing commercial design guidelines to provide further design assistance to property owners.
+In addition to text guidelines, they should also provide visual examples and options.
+For more information, consult S.D.
+Administrative Rules 24:52:07:04 "Standards for new construction and additions in historic districts." - Review and enhance the existing commercial design guidelines to provide further design assistance to property owners.
 These guidelines should also provide information about appropriate infill development, additions to historic buildings (including elevator additions), windows, materials, and accessibility.
-In addition to text guidelines, they should also provide visual examples and options. - Explore the use of an overlay district to protect the design character of the University Residential and Central Residential Historic Districts. - Establish an informal pre-application meeting to provide an opportunity for an applicant to review design questions and receive design advice prior to submitting a permit application. - " Note that this meeting should be with staff rather than a BHPC member because BHPC members meeting with applicants outside of a public meeting could lead to ex parte communications.
-Applicants are encouraged to seek BHPC consultation on a project during a meeting, prior to scheduling a formal 11.1 review meeting with the BHPC where a recommendation is provided. - Create an informational pamphlet that pairs with the 11.1 review process flowchart that includes information on "things to watch out for" and "consider this" items for property owners
+In addition to text guidelines, they should also provide visual examples and options.